|

 The Experian iPhone app seems to work better than their website

 Experian also has a paid IDnotify service, which starts at $9.99 per month unless you got it for free (some companies offered free memberships to appease their data breach victims).
-In general, I don’t recommend paying for these services.
+In general, I don’t recommend paying for those type of services.

 Which Should You Do?